namsor/namsor-powerbi-connector/README.md

 NamSor Origin or Diaspora API work in similar way to the Gender API.

 ## Monitoring API Usage
 The API usage can be monitored directly from PowerBI.
-There is an example dashboard in the provided template, NamSor-PowerBI-Template.pbix
+There is an example dashboard in the provided template.

 ## Additional Links and Resources
 * [Data Connector Technical Reference](https://github.com/Microsoft/DataConnectors)